smeets/cff/README.md

  - obfuscation improves with other obfuscation techniques: inlining, substitution

 ## weaknesses
-An obvious weakness of control flow flattening is the **performance** penalty.
-Most performance bottlenecks are caused by **cache locality** problems and the flattened control flow certainly doesn't help the cache to perform better.
+An obvious weakness of control flow flattening is the **performance** penalty caused by **cache locality** and other memory-related problems.
 While many compilers try to optimize the branches of a switch construction the flattened graph is by design the worst possible case: a shitload of unique cases.

-Most compilers will optimize and generate a binary tree probe procedure, O(log N), for finding the correct case and this helps tremendously compared to standard linear probing, which is O(N).
-In fact it is a good guess that the compiler will generate a combination of the two.
+Most compilers will optimize and generate a binary tree comparison procedure, O(log N), for finding the correct case and this helps tremendously compared to standard linear probing, which is O(N).
+In fact most modern compilers will generate a combination of the two.
+This limits the penalty incurred by increasing the number of cases, which is required by some hardening techniques.

- - very poor cache performance by design (lots of branches)
- - depending on switch impl. and no. of cases it could consume a big chunk of the jump prediction table
- - almost guaranteed 100% branch mispredict in dispatcher (which also results in _very_ poor cache perf.)
+Each branch in the dispatcher takes up a slot in the branch predictor (of the CPU), which is guaranteed to be useless since the branch predictor _cannot_ predict the correct branch, unless we have a constant value obfuscated as an opaque predicate.
+Thus the generated branch will always have a mispredict overhead associated with it.

  - algorithm used to flatten is easy to undo if known (write optimization/deobfuscate pass for each obfuscation step)
  - cannot _guarantee_ protection against dynamic analysis (branches, memory access) on its own
  - resulting graph is _obviously_ obfuscated and easy to identify --> code can be lifted/hoisted (depends on inlining/fusing)